lightninglabs/pool/docs/orders.md

    --min_chan_amt value           the minimum amount of satoshis that a resulting channel from this order must have (default: 0)
-   --force                        skip order placement confirmation --max_batch_fee_rate value     the maximum fee rate (sat/vByte) to use to for the batch transaction (default: 100)
+   --force                        skip order placement confirmation --max_batch_fee_rate value     the maximum fee rate (sat/vByte) to use to for the batch transaction (default: 100) --channel_type value           the type of channel resulting from the order being matched ("legacy", "script-enforced") (default: "legacy")
 ```

 NOTE: The default values shown in the command line help are different from the actual default values that are used.
 A value of `0` on the command line indicates: _No actual value set, use the internal default value_.
 See the table below for more information.